PhilGabardo/asg.js/README.md

 them by their text value representation.

 * `delimiter: ''` If set, this will treat the input as a delimiter-separated list, and autocomplete will be executed on each item in this list individually.
+Must be a single character.

 ## Contributers and Open-Source License